 Seminar: Tagore digital editions and Bengali textual computing

-Professor Sukanta Chaudhuri yesterday gave a very interesting talk on the scope, methods and aims of 'Bichitra' (literally, 'the various'), the ongoing project for an online variorum edition of the complete works of Rabindranath Tagore in English and Bengali.
-The talk (part of this year's DDH research seminar) highlighted a number of issues I personally wasn't much familiar with, so in this post I'm summarising them a bit and then highlighting a couple of possible suggestions.
+Professor Sukanta Chaudhuri gave a very interesting talk yesterday on the scope, methods, and aims of 'Bichitra' (literally, 'the various'), the ongoing project for an online variorum edition of the complete works of Rabindranath Tagore in English and Bengali.
+The talk (part of this year's DDH research seminar) highlighted a number of issues I wasn't very familiar with, so in this post I'm summarizing them and then offering a couple of possible suggestions.

 Sukanta Chaudhuri is Professor Emeritus at Jadavpur University, Kolkata (Calcutta), where he was formerly Professor of English and Director of the School of Cultural Texts and Records.
 His core specializations are in Renaissance literature and in textual studies: he published The Metaphysics of Text from Cambridge University Press in 2010.
 He has also translated widely from Bengali into English, and is General Editor of the Oxford Tagore Translations.